GPT-4o

 Best Use Cases

 Use GPT-4o when you still need compatibility with existing API integrations or established multimodal workflows.
-For new ChatGPT-facing deployments, OpenAI’s current defaults have moved forward to newer GPT-5 family models.
+For new deployments, OpenAI’s current defaults have moved forward to GPT-5-family models and newer reasoning routes.

 Comparisons

 Compared with GPT-4o mini, GPT-4o usually offers higher quality on complex reasoning and multimodal tasks.
-Compared with GPT-5.3, GPT-4o is now the older route in OpenAI’s public product lineup.
+Compared with GPT-5.2, GPT-4o is now the older route in OpenAI’s API lineup.
 Compared with Gemini 2.5 Flash, tradeoffs often depend on ecosystem fit and latency goals.